Vasundhara-Karthik/IlluminaBacSeq/README.md

 ## **Workflow steps**

 1. Read Trimming and Filtering (read-trimming.sh)-Trims and filters reads to remove low-quality bases and adapter sequences.
-2. Genome Assembly (assembly.sh)- Utilizes unicycler for short-read genome assembly using high quality short reads. ● Generates a de novo genome assembly.
+2. Genome Assembly (assembly.sh)- Utilizes unicycler for short-read genome assembly using high quality short reads.
 3. Quality assessment of genome assembly using QUAST (quast.sh)- Uses quast to assess the contiguity of an assembly.
-4. Assembly metric summary (quast-summary.sh)- Retrieves the total contig number, N50 and GC content statistics for each assembly. ● Returns the summary in the form of a CSV file.
+4. Assembly metric summary (quast-summary.sh)- Retrieves the total contig number, N50 and GC content statistics for each assembly.

 ## **Output files**

 In the output folder, the results directory contains key subfolders and files summarizing the analysis results: